-The AdSS shall provide Family-Centered care in all aspects of the service delivery system for members with special health care needs.
-The additional responsibilities of the AdSS for support of Family-Centered care include :
+The Division shall provide Family-Centered care in all aspects of the service delivery system for members with special health care needs.

+The additional responsibilities of the Division for support of Family-Centered care include but are not limited to:

-- Recognizing the family as the primary source of support for the member's health care decision-making process and making service systems and personnel available to support the family's role as decision makers. - Facilitating collaboration among members, families, health care providers, and policymakers at all levels for the: - a.
+- Recognizing the family as the primary source of support for the member's health care decision-making process.
+Service systems and personnel shall be made available to support the family's role as decision makers; - 2.
+Facilitating collaboration among members, families, health care providers, and policymakers at all levels for the: - a.
 Care of the member, - Development, implementation, evaluation of programs; and - c.
-Policy development. - Promoting a complete exchange of unbiased information between members, families, and health care professionals in a supportive manner at all times.
+Policy development. - Promoting a complete exchange of unbiased information between members, families, and health care professionals in a supportive manner at all times; - Recognizing cultural, racial, ethnic, geographic, social, spiritual, economic diversity, gender, gender identity, and individuality within and across all families; - 5.
+Implementing practices and policies that support the needs of members and families, including medical, developmental, educational, emotional, cultural, environmental, and financial needs;

-- Recognizing cultural, racial, ethnic, geographic, social, spiritual, and economic diversity and individuality within and across all families. - Implementing practices and policies that support the needs of members and families, including medical, developmental, educational, emotional, cultural, environmental, and financial needs. - 6.
-Participating in Family-Centered Cultural Competency Trainings. - 7.
-Facilitating family-to-family support and networking. - Promoting available, accessible, and comprehensive community, home, and hospital support systems to meet diverse, unique needs of the family. - Acknowledging that families are essential to the members' health and well-being and are crucial allies for quality within the service delivery system. - Appreciating and recognizing the unique nature of each member and their family.
+- 6. Participating in Family Centered Cultural Competency Trainings, - 7.
+Facilitating family-to-family support and networking, - Promoting available, accessible, and comprehensive community, home, and hospital support systems to meet diverse, unique needs of the family; - Acknowledging that families are essential to the members' health and well-being and are crucial allies for quality within the service delivery system; and - Appreciating and recognizing the unique nature of each member and their family.